 Tourism promotion is necessary to maintain the state's economic well-being and current tax structure.
+Florida's tourism businesses, including hotels, restaurants and attractions, all pay local property taxes.
 The revenue generated by Florida's visitors pays for programs and services utilized by residents at the state and local levels.

-Without visitor spending, Florida residents would have to pay approximately \$1,500 more in state and local taxes each year just to maintain those same programs and services.
+Without visitor spending, Florida residents would have to pay more than \$1,800 more in state and local taxes each year just to maintain those same programs and services.
 The alternative would be for state and local elected officials to raise taxes on constituents in order to pay for those programs and services-or eliminate them altogether.

 Even with tourism promotion, and more so without it, Florida's tourism industry faces certain obstacles and challenges that it must overcome.
 An increasingly competitive business, tourism is a global industry and one that offers travelers more options than ever before.
 Potential visitors have many places with sunshine and beaches from which to choose.
 Today, Florida's tourism competitors have become more sophisticated and targeted in their marketing to showcase the options they can provide.

 Another challenge to the industry lies in the misperceptions and misinformation that often follow a natural disaster, man-made disaster, viral outbreak, or violent event-all of which have occurred in Florida within the last decade.
 When a hurricane hits or red tide is present in a certain area of the state, tourism promotion agencies must work overtime to battle mischaracterizations and misinformation that may dissuade potential visitors from coming to Florida.
 Perhaps some of the biggest challenges Florida's tourism industry must overcome are a sense of complacency, the perception that tourism promotion is no longer necessary, and a lack of understanding about the role tourism promotion plays at the state and local levels.